Analysis-A court battle raises the question - Up News Info

 In Europe, tender offers are usually mandatory for acquisitions of stakes beyond a certain threshold – 30% in the UK – a rule that would prevent cases like Tokyo Kikai’s.

-Wataru Tanaka, a corporate law professor at the University of Tokyo, believes the government should prioritise fixing the country’s takeover rules.
+Wataru Tanaka, a corporate law professor at the University of Tokyo who submitted a letter of opinion to the court on behalf of Tokyo Kikai, believes the government should prioritise fixing the country’s takeover rules.

 “Poison pills are a second-best solution,” he said.